Skip to main content

 Plant and Microbial Biology

 Genome sequencing identifies a vast number of genetic variants.
 Predicting these variants’ molecular and clinical effects is one of the preeminent challenges in genetics.
 Accurate prediction of the impact of genetic variants improves our understanding of how genetic information yields molecular and cellular functions and is an essential step toward precision medicine.
-Over one hundred tools/resources have been developed specifically for this purpose.
-We have summarized these tools based on their characteristics in the genetic Variant Impact Predictor Database (VIPdb) (Hu et al., 2019).
+Over four hundred tools/resources have been developed specifically for this purpose.
+The Brenner lab has summarized these tools based on their characteristics in the genetic Variant Impact Predictor Database (VIPdb) (Hu et al., 2019; Lin et al., 2024).
 This database has helped researchers and clinicians explore appropriate tools and inform the development of improved methods.

 Qualifications: (1) Willing to learn and conduct research in a fast-paced environment.